sureshmelvinsigera/teaching-demo/README.md

 #### Aggregation

 With an aggregation, the child can exist independently of the parent.
-So thinking of a Car and a Drive, the Drive doesn’t need to be destroyed when the Car is destroyed.
+So thinking of a Car and a Driver, the Driver doesn’t need to be destroyed when the Car is destroyed.

 <p align="center">
     <img src="img-5.gif" width="300">